 Is AI Really Taking Jobs?
-What the Spring 2026 Data Actually Shows
+What the 2026 Data Actually Shows

 TL;DR. The "AI is gutting white-collar jobs" narrative isn't showing up in the spring 2026 aggregate data — openings are near a two-year high, hiring is broad-based, and AI-exposed occupations don't have higher unemployment.
 The real, measurable exception is the bottom rung: entry-level and recent-grad hiring is softening.
 Not "AI is fine," not "the jobs apocalypse is here" — the honest middle.